0xZee/groq-chatbot/README.md

 ## Usage :
 - Start the app to see a welcoming title and a dropdown for model selection.
+- Enter your GROQ API Key in the Sidebar menu.
 - Select your desired model to begin interacting with the chat interface.
 - Enter your prompts, and the app will display both the user’s inquiries and the AI’s responses, enabling an engaging dialogue.